tytydraco/yessleep/out/Please_someone_help_me_I_dont_know_where_I_am.md

 Inside, I found a fridge full of the minty-flavored water that had sustained me for so long in the psychosis-inducing yellow rooms.
 It was a relief to have a steady supply, but at the same time, I couldn't shake the feeling that this was some kind of trap.

-Despite my uneasiness, I continued to stay in the house, exploring the strange hilly landscape outside.
+Despite my uneasiness, I continued to stay in the house, exploring the strangely uniform hilly landscape outside.
 The houses all looked the same, and there was no sign of life anywhere.
-I couldn't even tell if it was day or night despite the sun being out.
+I couldn't even tell if it was day or night despite the sun never setting.
+Never moving rather.

 The longer I stay, the more uneasy I feel.
-It’s like the air is thin, like on top of a mountain.
 Every time I open the fridge to get a bottle of water, I feel like I'm being watched.

 I don't know how long I've stayed here.
 Days?
 Weeks?
 Months?
 It all feels like a blur.
 All I know is that I have to get out of there before whatever was watching me decided to make its move.
 I have to find a way back to the real world, no matter what it takes.

-&#x200B;

 Update 5: It's been a while since I last updated.
 My phone was at 23%, and I had to conserve my battery.
 I was becoming increasingly uneasy with the feeling of constantly being watched.
 I wandered the vast town, searching for any signs of life or a way out.